EGI-Federation/documentation/content/en/users/cloud-compute/dynamic-dns/_index.md

 1. click on _Overview_ and then on _Add Host_.

-1. Type in the host name you'd like to register and select the domain to use.
+1. Type in the hostname you'd like to register and select the domain to use.

    ![Add host](add-host.png)